jayfiveshin/jayfiveshin.github.io/_posts/2012-12-26-career-update.md

 perfect night.
 Now, I'm not so sure if I would be able to have something like that again.
 Part of the reason I was able to do what I did last year was because I was still involved with a volunteer organization.
-All of my close friends seems to spend time with their family on New Years, so I didn't have anyone else to hang out with then, and I really don't have those kind of people in my life now.
-I don't want to admit it, but I'm kind of scared of having a boring New Years Eve.
+All of my close friends seem to spend time with their family on New Years, so I didn't have anyone else to hang out with then.
+Now I *really* don't have many people to hang out with on New Years.
+I don't want to admit it, but I'm really dreading of having a boring New Years Eve.
 Memories of spending it with my parents while watching TV and waiting for the countdown, only to see my parents falling asleep around 11:30 PM still sticks to my memory quite clearly to this day (and I believe that was